Masayuki Ito: Ito vs. Diaz

 Ito turned professional in 2009 and amassed a record of 23-1-1 in 25 fights before challenging and beating Puerto Rican boxer Christopher Diaz for the vacant WBO junior lightweight title.

 Ito vs. Herring

 On 25 May, 2019, Ito fought Jamel Herring for the WBO super featherweight title.
 The scorecards were announced as 110-118, 112-116, 110-118 in favor of the winner Jamel Herring.

 Ito vs. Yoshino

 On 9 April, 2022, Ito fought Shuichiro Yoshino.
 Yoshino, who was ranked#5 by the WBO, #13 by the IBF and #15 by the WBC at lightweight beat Ito by technical decision in their 11 round contest.

+Boxing promoter

+Masayuki Ito established TBP or (Treasure Boxing Promotion) to be involved in international boxing entertainment as he finishes his retirement ceremony in October 2022.

 Professional boxing record

 Retirement and promotions career

 Ito retired after his bout with Shuichiro Yoshino.
 He started promoting boxers thereafter.